badeend/WASI-Networking/standard/network/Draft.md

+# Allow listening only on loopback interfaces on port 80
+--allow-inbound=tcp://localhost:80

+# Allow listening on a specific network interface on port 80
+--allow-inbound=tcp://eth0:80

 # Allow listening on any network interface on port 80
 --allow-inbound=tcp://*:80

 # Allow listening on a randomly generated port
 --allow-inbound=tcp://*:0

-# Allow listening only on the loopback interface on port 80
---allow-inbound=tcp://localhost:80
 ```

 ### Virtualization / mapping: